The Kraken Wakes: Radio

-A 1965 radio adaption was recorded in Vancouver by the Canadian Broadcasting Corporation, starring Sam Paine, Shirley Broderick, Michael Irwin and Derek Walston.
+A 1965 radio adaption by Eric Cameron was recorded in Vancouver by the Canadian Broadcasting Corporation, starring Sam Paine, Shirley Broderick, Michael Irwin and Derek Walston.
 The duration was five half-hour shows.

 BBC Radio 7 presented an unabridged reading by Stephen Moore of the novel in sixteen 30-minute episodes, produced by Susan Carson, and broadcast daily between 12 March and 2 April 2004.

 On 28 May 2016 Radio 4 broadcast an adaptation by Val McDermid set in the present day, with some of the action moved from Harrogate to Birmingham and from Cornwall to Scotland.
-It starred Paul Higgins as Michael and Tamsin Greig as Phyllis and featured an appearance by Scotland's First Minister Nicola Sturgeon as herself and was recorded with live accompaniment by the BBC Philharmonic orchestra.
-The duration is a one-hour show.
-The story-line starts with the attacks by sea-tanks on Escondida, which comes about page 140 of the 240-page book.
-The new elements the script incorporates include an upgrade to Wyndham's predicted 100-foot rise in sea level to the new worst-case figure of 70 metres envisioned over a thousand-year period by climate change experts.
+It starred Paul Higgins as Michael and Tamsin Greig as Phyllis and featured an appearance by Scotland's then First Minister Nicola Sturgeon as herself and was recorded with live accompaniment by the BBC Philharmonic orchestra.

+The new elements the script incorporates include an upgrade to Wyndham's predicted 100-foot rise in sea level to the worst-case figure of 70 metres envisioned over a thousand-year period by climate change experts.
 Such a rise sees the sea cover much of England.

 Game

 In 2017, Charisma Entertainment signed an agreement with John Wyndham's estate for the exclusive rights to develop an immersive, interactive game version of the novel.
-Their adaptation of The Kraken Wakes is currently in production, and is due to be released in late 2022.
+Their adaptation of The Kraken Wakes was released on Steam in March 2023.
+It was part of the Official Selection at the London Games Festival 2023.
+New sales on Steam were halted on 22 April 2024.